 Curated by Jacob M. Baum and Marlene L. Eberhart

 Marlene L. Eberhart is Professor of Music at Vanier College, where she teaches music history and aural skills.
-She is the author of several articles on aural-visual-tactile intersections in art, literature, and public space, and co-editor, with Paul Yachnin, of Forms of Association: Making Publics in Early Modern Europe (2015).
+She is the author of several articles on aural-visual-tactile intersections in art, literature, and public space, and is co-editor, with Paul Yachnin, of Forms of Association: Making Publics in Early Modern Europe (2015).

-Jacob M. Baum is an Associate Professor of History at Texas Tech University, where he researches and teaches later medieval and early modern European history.
+Jacob M. Baum is Associate Professor of History at Texas Tech University, where he researches and teaches later medieval and early modern European history.
 His first monograph, Reformation of the Senses, was published in 2019.
 His current research focuses on the history of deafness and disability in early modern Germany.